The Guild (web series): Knights of Good

 Codex (real name Cyd Sherman) is the Priest.
 Codex is shy and non-confrontational, tending to panic under stress.
 Outside the game she is a concert violinist (and former child prodigy), unemployed after setting fire to her boyfriend's cello.
 She is an addicted gamer who tries at first to control the time she spends online, but fails.
-For this reason, her therapist drops her.
+For that reason, her therapist drops her.
 At the beginning of the series she is quite reclusive with no real-life friends; she is often self-conscious and awkward around men.
 Codex is portrayed by creator Felicia Day.